Home > Modern Slavery Policy

-Our business is organised into the following business units and supplies the products and services outlined below:
+Certas Energy is organised into three business units as outlined below:

-We only source products from reputable suppliers, the majority of whom are based the European Union.
+We only source products from reputable suppliers, the majority of whom are based the EEA.
 We have one supplier based outside the European Union in the USA.

 The following table contains a summary of the activities that we consider present the highest risk of slavery and human trafficking in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.